Computing overview 22/23

 We aim to build high levels of competence in the subject specific skills of:

 • Digital Literacy

 Computing is taught through the framework of the 2014 National curriculum.
 The principles and content of its requirements have been carefully placed at the heart of the school’s programmes of study in computing.

 The school uses the ‘Purple Mash’ Scheme of work, focusing on Digital Literacy, Information Technology and Computer Science.

 These principles are directly linked to the school’s Age-Related Expectations (AREs) in computing for each year group which allows a consistent application of the curriculum throughout the Key stages.

-A class floor book is kept for each class.
-The floor book provides evidence of coverage within the subject and key reference to where the children meet the A.R.E statements.
 Each year group has a class login and an individual file to save their work on the system.
 A curriculum coverage file is kept for each cohort.
 This enables both class teachers and the subject leader to monitor coverage and identify progress made throughout the lifetime of a cohort in the school.